 5. Keep your viewers interested

 You do not stop and rest on your laurels because you garnered a decent amount of viewers for a video you posted.
 The idea is to keep them interested enough to want to watch subsequent videos so your viewership grows and as a consequence, your rank in search engines.

 Always interact with your viewers, reply to their comments, and encourage them to share their opinions.
 Viewers who feel comfortable sharing their opinions soon turn into subscribers.

 For live videos, your audience engagement is real-time.
 Make sure that you always reply to let them know that their voices are been heard during the course of the video.
 Also, mention select comments on air and address them where possible.

 This is the reason why reality TV is a trending niche in the entertainment industry.
 Seeing your favorite celebrities live their lives in front of the camera makes it easier for you to identify with them.

 It creates an illusion of transparency and helps you to be able to connect with them on a more personal level.
 This psychology should apply to your business too.
 Create a video that takes your viewers behind the scenes; you can show them how your products are made and who makes them.
 You can also introduce relevant employees who contribute to the making of your product.

-Behind the scenes video can be a powerful branding tool; your own reality show of sorts.
-It is a great tool for increase in brand loyalty.
+Behind-the-scenes video can be a powerful branding tool; your own reality show of sorts.
+It is a great tool for increasing brand loyalty.

-I mentioned earlier about how most Facebook videos are played on mute and how boring videos make the viewer not bother to disable the mute.
+I mentioned earlier how most Facebook videos are played on mute.

-With subtitles, the audio of your videos become less of an issue.
-Your viewers will be able to watch your videos anywhere anytime without becoming a nuisance.
-They could be anywhere whether in a waiting room, in the gym, library or on a plane.
+With subtitles, your viewers will be able to watch your videos anywhere anytime without becoming a nuisance.
+They could be anywhere whether in a waiting room, in the gym, library, or on a plane.